jasonnguyen2310/private/README.md

 * A summary of my analysis
 * Supporting visualizations and key findings
 * Top three recommendations based on my analysis

+# Project begins

+## ASK

+### Questions
+* How do annual members and casual riders use Cyclistic bikes differently?
+* Why would casual riders buy Cyclistic annual memberships?
+* How can Cyclistic use digital media to influence casual riders to become members?